biobakery/qiimetomaaslin/doc/QiimeToMaaslin-ReadMe.txt

 Type scons output/qiimetomaaslin
 The output should be in ...sfle/output/qiimetomaaslin

 4. File formatting:

-1. Please use tab delimited files.
+A. Please use tab delimited files.
-2. qiime files should be as output from Qiime.
+B. qiime files should be as output from Qiime.
-3. Metadata files should have samples as rows and metadata as columns.
+C. Metadata files should have samples as rows and metadata as columns.

 5 Troubleshooting: